 4. The value of Monica's apartment from "Friends" tv show is $3,500,000.

 5. Friend stars were paid $75,000 per episode in season three, $85,000 in season four, $100,000 in season five, $125,000 in season six, $750,000 in seasons seven and eight, and $1 million in seasons nine and ten, making Aniston, Cox, and Kudrow the highest paid TV actresses of all-time.

 Latest FactRepublic Video:

 32 Incredible Easter Eggs You Missed in Harry Potter Movies

 The creators of the Portuguese show "Gato Fedorento" say that the inspiration for the name of the show came from the song "Smelly Cat" sung by Pheobe Buffay.

 7. After recovering from years of Opioid (specifically Vicodin and methadone) addiction, actor Matthew Perry (Chandler Bing from Friends) received a Champion of Recovery award from the White House Office of National Drug Control Policy for opening a sober living home in his Malibu mansion.

 8. When Matt LeBlanc auditioned for the role of Joey in "Friends" he had only $11 dollars to his name.
 When the cast got their first paychecks, the first thing that Courteney Cox bought was a car and Matt LeBlanc bought a hot dinner.

-9. In the 'FRIENDS' episode, where Susan (Ross' ex-wife) and Carol got married, "NBC expected thousands and thousands of phone calls and hate mails but actually received only four complaints by telephone."
+9. In the 'FRIENDS' episode, where Susan and Carol (Ross' ex-wife) got married, "NBC expected thousands and thousands of phone calls and hate mails but actually received only four complaints by telephone."

 10. Jennifer Aniston was offered a spot as a featured player on Saturday Night Live, but turned it down to accept the role of Rachel on Friends.